How Much Partiality Is Needed for a Theory of Computability?: Introduction

 First investigations on the problem whether all partial computable functions have to be considered in order to develop a satisfying theory of computability were together with W.~H.~Kersjes~\cite{ke82}.
-We started with a modified Turing machine model which for given computably enumerable set $A$ computed all total computable functions and exactly the initial segment functions with a domain of length in $A$.
-Based on this machine model, a numbering of this function class was introduced.
-Yet, in this investigation we did not have at hand any characterisation of this numbering as known for G\"odel numberings.
+In this work we started with a modified Turing machine model which for given computably enumerable set $A$ computed all total computable functions and exactly the initial segment functions with a domain of length in $A$.
+Based on the machine model, a numbering $\gamma^{A}$ of this function class was introduced.
+Yet, at this time we did not have at hand any characterisation of this numbering as known for G\"odel numberings.
 As a result, in many cases the computability of index functions had to be proven by constructing suitable machines and could not be derived from properties of the numbering.
-This could only be given in the habilitation thesis~\cite{sp85} of the current author, of which the present paper is an update.
+This could only be given in the habilitation thesis~\cite{sp85} of the current author, of which the present paper contains central, so far unpublished results.

-The problem was that although the numbering has a computable universal function, it is not in the corresponding function class.
+The problem was that although the numbering $\gamma^{A}$ has a computable universal function, this function is not in the corresponding function class.
 However, the graph of the universal function can be enumerated by a total computable function.
 This property corresponds to the Enumeration Theorem for G\"odel numberings~\cite[Theorem IV]{ro67}.
-In addition, G\"odel numberings are maximal with respect to reducibility among all numberings whose universal function is computable.
-Similarly, it now turns out that for every computable enumeration of the graphs of a family $(r_{i})_{i \in \omega}$ of functions in the class under consideration, there is a total computable function computing an index of $r_{i}$.
-We call numberings that satisfy these two conditions Quasi-G\"odel Numberings.
+The second characteristic property that G\"odel numberings share is that they are maximal with respect to reducibility among all numberings whose universal function is computable.
+Similarly, it turns out in the case of the numbering $\gamma^{A}$ that for every family $(r_{i})_{i \in \omega}$ of functions in the class under consideration, the graphs of which are computably enumerable, uniformly in $i$, one can computably pass from $i$ to an index of $r_{i}$ with respect to $\gamma^{A}$.
+We call numberings that satisfy these two conditions, quasi-G\"odel Numberings.
 As will be shown, any two such numberings are recursively isomorphic.
 Furthermore, all important theorems known for G\"odel numberings can be derived for this new type of numberings, without using any results of classical computability theory.
 As every G\"odel numbering is also a quasi-G\"odel numbering, this shows that the new notion is a reasonable generalisation of the concept of G\"odel numbering.